Managing an ecommerce store isn’t easy.

 It’s essential to attach metrics to each stage of the buyer lifecycle.
 This will enable you to see how well leads are converting to customers, and so on.

 For the reach/awareness stage, ad impressions and site visits are the best measures.
 Your conversion rate or acquisition rate indicates the number of visitors that turn into customers.
-Retention rate and referral rate are good indicators for the later stages.
+Customer retention rate and referral rate are good indicators for the later stages.

 For more details about essential ecommerce metrics, check out our in-depth article on the topic: 10 Best Ecommerce Metrics to Track to Boost Your Sales.